hikeventures/hikeventures.github.io/_posts/2014-03-06-best-windjackets.markdown

 category: articles
 tags: [articles, best, jackets]
 ---
 To protect yourself agains cold winds on the trail you should pack a lightweight wind jacket into your backpack when you go hiking, backpacking, climbing, cycling, running or plan any other backcountry trip.
 A windbreaker does not need much space so you can easily store it in your backpack.
 Also make sure that you buy a hooded wind jacket and not a wind pullover.
-Here is my buying guide of the best wind jackets for men in 2016.
+Here is my buying guide of the best wind jackets in 2016.

 ![](https://c2.staticflickr.com/8/7385/9599027418_a38b42401e_o.jpg "Best Wind Jackets 2016")